What is Ion Plating?

 Extremely durable:

 Ion plating produces a very hard coating, which makes it highly resistant to abrasion and scratches.
+This is stronger than conventional wet plating (such as gold or rhodium plating).

 In addition, the coating is very strongly bonded to the substrate,